jsquyres/ompi/docs/installation.rst

 MPI Functionality
 -----------------

+The following are command line options to set the default for various MPI API behaviors that can be used with ``configure``:

 * ``--with-mpi-param-check(=VALUE)``:
   Whether or not to check MPI function parameters for errors at runtime.
 The following ``VALUE``\s are permitted: